 However, if you still want to serve a traditional wedding cake, you can still incorporate the trend into your big day.
 Instead of a full dessert station, go for a coffee and tea bar with cute touches like a printed banner and hanging burlap.

-From inventive pie stations to candlelit donut bars, find out you how could end the night on a sweet note by clicking through to see our roundup of inspiring dessert table ideas!
+From inventive pie stations to candlelit donut bars, find out you how could end the night on a sweet note by reading and then pinning see our roundup of inspiring dessert table ideas!

 Pictured Above: A pink-and-cream dessert bar on wooden barrels featuring miniature cakes and cupcakes, created by Ditzie Cakes.